 02 9670 5083

-A highly decorated former Commissioned Police Officer, Councillor Hitchen has been on Council since 2012 and was elected as Deputy Mayor on 26 September 2016 for 1 year, and reelected on 25 September 2017 for another year.
+A highly decorated former Commissioned Police Officer, Councillor Hitchen has been on Council since 2012.
+She was elected as Deputy Mayor on 26 September 2016 for 1 year, and reelected on 25 September 2017 for another year.

 0417 365 313